JeanYin/data_viz_final/README.md

 This project is the final project for the UIUC source IS 455 Data Visualization.
 The project built a "real-time" dashboard which demonstrates the distribution and tendency of the data.
 The data comes from [IMDb dataset](https://www.imdb.com/interfaces/).
 Through the databoard, users can gain more insights of the dataset.
 The project is deployed on heroku, you can visit the demo [https://data-viz-final.herokuapp.com/](https://data-viz-final.herokuapp.com/).

+*Note* If you are the first time to visit the demon website, you may need to wait for the website to load the data.
+This process may consume about 15 seconds.
 ## Get to start

 ### Prerequisites